Yes. I was bullied for refusing a mammogram!

 I even asked that doctor if they offered that service there since they were so keen to take my money no matter what.

 Not only did she say no, but she also lied to my face saying that this exam is not FDA approved.
 A BIG FAT LIE!

-Thermograms are FDA approved since 1982.
-Probably before she was even born!
+Thermograms are FDA approved since 1982 (you can Google it if you don’t believe me).
+Probably available before she was even born!

 What in the world was that?!!!
 Was I in the twilight zone?

 Why the anger?
 Did she just want to be right?

 It did not feel like warm and fuzzies.
 Or that she sincerely cared for me.
 It felt as stressful and dirty as leaving a car salesman behind.

 I never expected to be bullied for refusing a mammogram.

 Me.
 The person who researches everything.
 The person who takes charge of her treatment and will not let doctors tell her that she needs a medication for the rest of her life when she really doesn’t!